Dipshi-Kushwaha-nttd/sample-istio/README.md

 ### Security Features in Istio
 #### Mutual TLS (mTLS)
+  - Encrypts traffic between services (in-transit security)
+  - Verifies identities of both parties
+  - Prevents impersonation or man-in-the-middle attacks
+  - Enables fine-grained authorization based on service identity

 - **PeerAuthentication**: Enforces STRICT mTLS between services
+  - Peer Authentication is an Istio resource (PeerAuthentication) that configures how mTLS is enforced between peers (i.e., services).

+  **PeerAuthentication modes:**
+  - **DISABLE:**	mTLS is not used
+  - **PERMISSIVE:**	Accepts both plain text and mTLS traffic
+  - **STRICT:**	Only mTLS traffic is accepted

 - **Benefits**:
   - Encrypts all service-to-service communication
   - Provides strong identity for each service